 Eyre Square underwent redevelopment in recent years at a cost of £50,000 to Bord Fáilte.
 While it is a lot different to the old square, the park in the centre has been retained.
 It has Brown's Gate and it has a statue Pádraic Ó Conaire the Irish language writer and journalist.

 In his lifetime, this little gnome-like man, civil servant, sailor, Gaelic Leaguer, storyteller, writer, poet, was much loved.
 He was a familiar and welcome wanderer around the stoney countryside of Connemara.

 Pádraic Ó Conaire died in 1928 and was greatly mourned.
-The Gaelic League opened a fund to construct a statue to him in his native city.
-Sculptor Albert Power was commissioned to make the statue.
+The Gaelic League opened a fund to honour him in his native city.
+Sculptor Albert Power was commissioned to make a statue.
 Liam O'Brian, one of the organisers of the fund said the money rolled in.
-He also described the sculpture as
+He describes the sculpture as,

 A charming conception.
 Pádraic taking a rest on a Connemara stone wall.

 Upon completion, the monument was presented to the city of Galway and placed in Eyre Square.

 The only artistic, outdoor, non-religious monument in the whole of Connacht.